INTRODUCING A.BCH SEASONS

 Ever since entering the fashion world I've found its creation cycle perplexing and stressful.
 Autumn/ Winter and Spring/ Summer.
 Throw in a Pre-Fall or a Resort collection for good measure.
 The concept of constant re-invention and new-ness is kind of what fashion is all about and why it's such a lucrative industry.
 The speed of this cycle has been exacerbated by fast fashion and has led to increased clothing waste, issues around second hand industries in developing countries, almost uncanny discount culture and a whole lot more.
 Frankly, it's out of control.
 Yet the collective "we" continue to create, sticking to these norms because that's just "how it's done".

 As much as I've loved the easy breezy, create-what-you (and your customers) want, when we want, I have to admit, I've craved some sort of defining structure that could help us grow (to a point) in a manageable and responsible way.
-There's been SO much talk (especially since COVID rocked our world) of fashion conglomerates going "seasonless" or ditching fashion weeks for good.
-These are all positive moves towards radically overhauling the current system that is the mainstream and luxury fashion industry.
-But, there are still way too many clothes being made, collection after collection, vying for attention season after season in a saturated market.
+Plus, I'm a systems thinker so it was only a matter of time before I systemised our operations and communications.
+There's been SO much talk (especially since COVID shook the world) of fashion conglomerates going "seasonless" or ditching fashion weeks for good.
+These are all moves towards radically overhauling the current system that is the mainstream and luxury fashion industry.
+But, there are still way too many clothes being made, collection after collection, vying for your attention season after season in a saturated market.

 So what if seasons meant something else entirely?
 While the fashion calendar plods along with a focus on SELLING MORE, I personally wondered about the methodical structure of seasons.
 They exist as a constant flow, breaking up the mundane and monotonous.
-The earth's seasons remind me to appreciate the lifecycle of the natural world and its things.
-So we devised a new approach.
+The earth's seasons remind me to pause and appreciate the lifecycle of the natural world and its things.
+So we devised a new approach and a unique cadence that really suits us to a tee.
 A.BCH Seasons.
 With razor sharp focus on the lifecycle of a garment (or indeed, anything).
 Birth, Life, Afterlife.
 Each split evenly across the calendar year, each allowing us to meditate on the defining moments of a garment's existence.

-In the lifecycle of Birth, we turn our attention to how each garment came to be and the intricacies of the supply chain that tend to overwhelm.
-We'll go deeper and deeper into all aspects of our unique and special supply chain from the people who grow, process, make and create our clothing to the very processes and systems that exist to make it all happen.
-We love the birth of garments, and this is a large portion of what we talk about at A.BCH.
-So not much will change in terms of what we are communicating – we are just taking it further.
-If you love to know how something was made, the craftsmanship, stories, love and passion behind a product as well as understanding more complex themes like eradicating Modern Slavery and decarbonising clothing... then this is especially for you.
+In the lifecycle of Birth, we turn our attention even closer to how each garment came to be and the intricacies of the supply chain that tend to overwhelm.
+While focussed on Birth, we go deep into the beautiful and not so beautiful aspects of our unique supply chain while learning from the wonderful people involved - from those who grow, process, make and create our clothing to the systems that exist to make it all happen.
+At A.BCH we’re a little obsessed with the birth of garments.
+Transparency is our founding principal so this is our jam, and we’re proud to share it.
+We encourage you to take time to learn about how the things in your life were made, the craftsmanship, stories, love and passion behind a product as well as beginning to grasp the nuance and implications that each action we take has on both people and planet (that includes animals too).

 This is A.BCH Seasons, with a purpose.
 Explore our first season – Life here.

-How do you feel about it?
+How do you feel about it all?
+Is it good to have everything within a system or do you just want to be free?
 Let us know at firstname.lastname@example.org.